vaclavjancaumb/vaclavjancaumb/README.md

 # Hi there 👋

-I'm merely going through some of the tutorials here on GihHub.
+I'm merely going through some of the tutorials here on GitHub.

 I'm a fan of GitHub Copilot for coding, but boy, does it get in the way when working on MD files 😄!